thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/02-data-binding.desc.md

 Open up `index.html` in your browser.
 What does the `h1` display when the page loads?
 Try typing something into the input and notice that the `h1` reflects whatever value we type into the input.
 This is our first example of two-way data binding.

-## Exercises
-**Raw JS**

-Replicate the exact same functionality without using Angular.
-In a new file, write vanilla JS code that will automatically update the h1 when the value in the text input changes.
-Once done, compare your solution to [examples/update-without-angular.html](examples/update-without-angular.html).

 **Dropdowns**